-This ease of life has made people allergic to the idea of being uncomfortable.
+The ease of life we have today has made people allergic to the idea of being uncomfortable.

-Why bother getting in shape when 70% of the population is overweight?
-Why make more money when Ramen noodles are $1 for a 4 pack and Netflix is $9.99 a month?
-Why improve yourself for better dating prospects when there is the low hanging fruit of Tinder and pornhub?
+Why take up exercise to get in shape when 70% of the population is overweight?
+Why learn more to get paid more when Ramen noodles are $1 for a 4 pack and Netflix is $9.99 a month?
+Why improve your life for better dating prospects when there is the low-hanging fruit of Tinder and Pornhub?

 People will exert more energy avoiding hard work that will make them better than the actual work demands.
 Modernity has made us so averse to discomfort.
 We’d rather work hard to avoid hard work than use that same energy to face the challenge and make our lives more comfortable.